Gangmasters and Labour Abuse Authority: Regulation

 It is a criminal offence to supply workers without a licence or use an unlicensed labour provider.
 The maximum penalty for acting as an unlicensed gangmaster is 10 years in prison and an unlimited fine.

 Prevention

-The GLAA has a key role in working with businesses to prevent exploitation from happening in the first place.
+The GLAA had a key role in working with businesses to prevent exploitation from happening in the first place.
 In October 2017, the authority launched the Construction Protocol, which is aimed at eradicating slavery and labour exploitation in the building industry.